ken-neth-wang/crop-insurance/notebooks/# NOTES ON WHAT TO DO.md

 store the mean and variance of the profits for each level of variability

 stick with two thresholds, arbitrary but see the interactions between variability

+# MAY 3rd
+goal:

+show two threshold is better than one threshold, even with moderate levels of variability

+1. increase variability and maintain same seed DONE -> we fix seed, variability is standard deviation, checked
+2. store the mean and variance of the profits for each level of variability
+3. stick with two thresholds, see interactions between variability.
+4. figure out assumptions here
+5. evaluate across different thresholds

+min variance -> boring
+DO THIS INSTEAD: min shortfall (x, target) -> much more applicable to the farmer story

+two ways: one is to look at a particular year. the other would be interesting to accumulate the cash over time, for a span of five years, cash position, when will it hit

+TODO for each year, calculate percentage of farmers (over like n = 1000 trials) who died out (based on some thresholds)

+simulation -> insurance policy, insurance policy thresholds, initial farmer position, shortfall target, survival target (for the percentage survival analysis) -> cash shortfall

+# May 18
+1. add shortfall mechanism
+2. plot across different variabilities for a single year
+3. survival analysis

+todo: check numbers (variability -> is it too wild, tone it down, locusts + drought issues)
+    -> make sure numbers are in the right range

+todo: figure out better way to visualize / graph policy shortfalls and no policy shortfalls

+todo: make better notes on some of the experimentation

+# May 24th:
+TODOS:
+1. check numbers
+2. visualize policy shortfalls vs no policy shortfalls
+3. notes

+1. changing yield_variability and effects on shortfall shortfall with policy and shortfall target = 0 (ie. we only add the shortfalls from 0, ie. whenever they are negative) FIXED A BUG WITH SHORTFALL CALCULATOR -> function wasn't working properly, so it was weighting things weirdly.
+Shortfalls from 0 happens a lot. yield_variability = 0 -> premium is set to be 0, so the expected shortfalls with policy is 0.0 FIXED after fixing the shortfall bug.

+conclusions: seems to be that policy shortfalls are much better (when shortfall targets are less than 0), which suggests that policy is much better off for welfare

+somethign need to do -> test other insurance policies (i've been doing absolute, linear two threshold, but haven't really shown for inferior thresholds)

+notes from meeting:

+find mean of yield ->
+stadnard deviation: increments of 50 until 300, ie. 50, 100, 150, 200, 250, 300

+also, truncate on low side for yield
+    -> yield can't go below 0

+rain distribution:
+1. not quite normal
+2. standard deviation is kind of off
+3. empirical distribution -> draw from empirical distribution:

+todos:
+1. fix standard deviation
+2. redo normal
+3. try empirical distribution
+4. just cycle through growing_rain_data instead of simulating entire mean
+5. try fitting a non-normal known distribution (beta, something), or maybe

+6. calculate standard deviation of the yield across the data on the non-normal distribution

+-> calibration, make sure the values align

+baseline:
+1. really nice policy, completely compensating
+2. what would it be like if we have simple policy

+3. can also discover: variability gets too high, maybe no benefit to doing the more complex policy